top of page

 Iterative UI

 With Usability Hub, I tested a few versions of Pastport and iterated on its UI gradually.
-This resulted in a lighter color palette compared to the original and also some cool features like a shortcut to add a "Rec" from the homepage of Trips.
+This resulted in a lighter color palette compared to the original and also some requested features like a shortcut to add a "Rec" from the homepage of Trips.

 Version 1